Books about Mental Illness & Mental Health

 Shes come undone

-I often do not like books in which the email main character is written by a man.
+I often do not like books in which the female main character is written by a man.
 Wally Lamb does this with ease in this funny and poignant coming-of-age story.

 Milk Fed by Melissa Border

 For Rachel, food and love are the same.
-When she starts a 90 day detox from her mother, Rachel meets Miriam, an overweight orthodox Jewish women working is a yogurt shop.
+When she starts a 90-day detox from her mother, Rachel meets Miriam, an overweight orthodox Jewish woman working is a yogurt shop.

-There was so much about the book that I really enjoyed but there were parts that I found so strange.
+There was so much about this contemporary fiction LGBTQ book that I really enjoyed but there were parts that I found so strange.
 Her fantasies about food were strange.
 Her sexual desires linked to mothering were disturbing to me.
 Overall, the book was well-written but not a favorite.

 410p2p9ptlL